Evthron/blog/evthronblog/content/toolbox/upload-workflow/index.en.md

 My workflow for uploading posts is a bit complicatated, let me explain that here.

-I use hugo to generate my site.
+I use [hugo (official site)](https://gohugo.io) to generate my site.
 It requries me to put the text files and images in a certain structure so that it can convert them to the website code.
 Then I can upload the whole piece of code to the hosting service.

 Each section of the website, like posts and gallery, are represented as a folder on my computer.
 If I need to have multiple language versions for the same article, I also need to put them inside the same folder.